 DIANNA CANNON EXPLAINS EXPERIENCE AND SUCCESS RATE

-She goes on to say, “An important thing to ask about, when hiring an attorney, is their success rate.
+There are things people can look for when seeking to hire an attorney.
+For example, she explains, “An important thing to ask about, when hiring an attorney, is their success rate.
 If they have a high success rate, then they have the experience to win your case.
 Experience is crucial in court.
 Likewise, your attorney should know the facts the judge is looking for to grant the case.
-At Cannon Disability, we win the majority of our cases.
+Because of our extensive experience and hard work, we win the majority of our cases.
 Not many firms have such a high win rate over thirty years.
 Our success rate speaks for itself.”

 State Law Licenses